-In simple words, it is the selling and buying of products and services online.
-The transaction may take place online or offline and the customer journey may include both digital and physical.
-Delivering an engaging experience involves the use of omnichannel marketing, digital commerce software, personalised content, and analytics.
+Digital commerce is the selling and buying of products and services online.
+The transaction may take place online or offline.
+Delivering an engaging ecommerce experience involves the use of omnichannel marketing, shopping cart software, personalised content, and analytics.

 Digital Commerce Overview

-Digital commerce primarily involves two people – seller and buyer.
-For a seller to find a buyer online, the first requirement is the selection of software.
+Digital commerce involves two user types – seller and buyer.
+For a seller to find buyers online, the first requirement is the selection of shopping cart software.
 Followed by implementation of marketing practices that involve omnichannel marketing techniques and the use of analytics to turn data into useful information.
 The final step involves omnichannel customer service.

-A software is an essential part of capability within the omnichannel commerce.
+A shopping cart software or digital commerce platform is an essential part of capability within the ecommerce ecosystem.
 A business owner has two options – select a digital commerce platform from a vendor or design and develop the software from scratch.
-Many businesses prefer a platform to save time and effort.
+Many start-ups and large enterprises prefer a platform to save time and effort.

 Platform Developed by a Vendor